Towards Nielsen-Thurston classification for surfaces of infinite type: well-tempered homeomorphisms: Background

 \emph{Curves} on a surface $S$ are assumed to be simple, closed and homotopically nontrivial.
 A curve is \emph{essential} if it is not homotopic to a puncture.
 If $S$ has boundary, then a curve is called \emph{peripheral} if it is homotopic to a boundary component.
 When $S$ is endowed with a hyperbolic metric with geodesic boundary, then every essential curve is realized by a unique geodesic $\alpha^*$ representing its homotopy class.

-A \emph{line} on $S$ is the image of a proper embedding of $\R \to S$ which admits a geodesic representative with respect to some (and hence any) hyperbolic metric on $S$.
-Note that such lines are essential, in the sense that they are not properly homotopic to an end of $S$.
-If the image is a geodesic, then we will sometimes call it a \emph{geodesic line} for emphasis.
+A \emph{line} on $S$ is the image of a proper embedding of $\R \to S$.
+We say that a line is \emph{essential} if it doesn't bound a (topological) half-plane.
 We will usually consider lines up to proper isotopy relative to its ends.
+Similarly to curves, essential lines admit geodesic representatives:

+\begin{lemma} Let \(\ell\) be an essential line on a surface \(S\) endowed with a hyperbolic metric (of the first kind).
+Then \(\ell\) is isotopic to a unique geodesic \(\ell^*\). \end{lemma} \begin{proof}[Sketch of proof] Fix a pants decomposition, which yields an exhaustion of the surface by finite-type subsurfaces with compact totally geodesic boundary (see \cite{ar_structure}).
+Pick a lift \(\tilde{\ell}\) of \(\ell\) in the universal cover; by properness and since the metric is of the first kind, we can look at lifts of the curves in the pants decomposition to deduce that \(\tilde{\ell}\) has two limit points.
+Let \(\tilde{\ell^*}\) be the unique geodesic joining them the two limit points and let $\ell^*$ be the projection of $\tilde{\ell^*}$ to the surface.
+The same kind of arguments as in the proof of Proposition \ref{prop:straightening-laminations} show that \(\ell\) is isotopic \(\ell^*\).
+Uniqueness follows from the fact that the limit points of the lifts determine the geodesic. \qedhere \end{proof}

-A \emph{ray} is the image of $[0,\infty)$ under a proper embedding and an \emph{arc} is the image of an embedding of $[0,1]$.
-Note that under our definition arcs are compact, which is not always the case in the literature.
-If $S$ has boundary, a line (or ray or arc) is \emph{peripheral} if it is properly isotopic, relative to its ends, into the boundary of $S$.
-The of a non-peripheral ray (respectively, arc) with endpoint(s) on $\partial S$ is the unique geodesic ray (respectively, arc) orthogonal to $\partial S$ and properly isotopic to the ray (respectively, arc) relative to $\partial S$.
+An \emph{arc} is the image of an embedding of $[0,1]$.
+Note that in our definition arcs are compact.
+If $S$ has boundary, an arc from the boundary to the boundary is called \emph{essential} if, in the double surface, the double of the arc is an essential curve.